 How to Set Up Campaign Tracking

-In order to see your AdWords campaign data in Google Analytics, you have to set up campaign tracking.
-In other words, you need to tell your AdWords ads to send data to your Google Analytics account so you can see it.
+In order to see your Google Ads campaign data in Google Analytics, you have to set up campaign tracking.
+In other words, you need to tell your Google Ads to send data to your Google Analytics account so you can see it.

-To do this, you must add special tags to your AdWords URLs.
+To do this, you must add special tags to your ad URLs.

-Now, you can manually add campaign tracking tags to your AdWords URLs, but there is an easier way.
+Now, you can manually add campaign tracking tags to your Google Ads URLs, but there is an easier way.

-First, log into your Google AdWords account.
+First, log into your Google Ads account.
 Click on the Settings tab in the left-hand panel.

-Under the Account Settings tab, select the Auto-tagging option and click the checkbox to enable automatic tracking of all AdWords URLs.
+Under the Account Settings tab, select the Auto-tagging option and click the checkbox to enable automatic tracking of all Google Ads URLs.

 Save your changes.

-This is helpful to know just in case you need to re-enable auto-tagging in your AdWords account.
+This is helpful to know just in case you need to re-enable auto-tagging in your Google Ads account.

 Luckily for us though, when we linked our Google Analytics account, it enabled auto-tagging for us.